Verbium/medauto/README.md

 ### What is Medauto? ###

-Medauto end goal is to replicate CouchPotato / Radarr / Sonarr as a a tv and movie indexer for local storage.
+Medauto's end goal is to replicate CouchPotato / Radarr / Sonarr as a a tv and movie indexer for local storage.
 A user will be able to do the following:

 * Search for tv shows and movies and add them to a watch list
 * Select TV shows and view details such as descriptions, fanart, episode listings.